lelynn/RFmasked/README.md

 # RFmasked

-A model trained to predict specific areas of seen images based on the RF gaussians * brain signals.
+Predicting masked areas of seen images based on the RF gaussians * brain signals.

 <b> Gaussian RFs </b> are made (& visualized) in the notebook `multivariate_gaussian.ipynb`.